obibring/grunt-angular-service/README.md

 # grunt-angular-service
 > Convert libraries to Angular services as part of your workflow.

-`grunt-angular-service` wraps JavaScript code in a call to one of Angular's various provider convenience methods (`factory`, `service`, `constant`, `value`), thereby creating code you can inject via Angular's dependency injection.
+`grunt-angular-service` wraps JavaScript code in calls to one of Angular's various provider convenience methods (`factory`, `service`, `constant`, `value`), thereby creating code you can inject via Angular's dependency injection.